Monte Paschi shares up on speculation about stake sale

 Its management, led by Chairman Alessandro Profumo and Chief Executive Fabrizio Viola, wants to tap investors for cash before an expected raft of capital increases by other European banks following a European Central Bank asset quality check-up.

-The foundation fears it may not have enough time to arrange a favorable sale of all or part of its stake if the capital increase is carried out in January as planned.
+The foundation fears it may not have enough time to arrange a favourable sale of all or part of its stake if the capital increase is carried out in January as planned.

 (Reporting by Francesca Landini and Maria Pia Quaglia,; Editing by Lisa Jucca and Jane Merriman)